Oct 29, 2020 Jambo

 This ties into what we've been discussing above, but it's important to highlight on its own: software that doesn't have a support team dedicated to your success is a huge roadblock for your team and your stakeholder engagement plans.

-By using an SRM, you’re hoping to mitigate many challenges associated with stakeholder management, but if you can’t understand how the software works or where to find the information you need, you’re not getting full value out of the software.
+By using an SRM, you hope to mitigate many challenges associated with stakeholder management.
+However, if you can't understand how the software works or where to find the information you need, you're not getting full value out of the software.

 Solution:

-As mentioned above, sign up for a demo and evaluate the SRM software in action.
+As mentioned above, sign up for a demo and evaluate the SRM software.
 Ask questions about the level of support provided and the training opportunities offered.

 Consider: